mwassen/recipes/README.md

-# Recipes
+# Marcus' recipes

-A cooking recipe website without the bloat.
-Inspired by [Based Cooking](https://based.cooking/) but made with a different set of tools, mainly Astro and Tailwind CSS.
+A recipe website without the bloat.
+Inspired by [Based Cooking](https://based.cooking/) but made with a different set of tools, mainly [Astro](https://astro.build/) and [Tailwind CSS](https://tailwindcss.com/).

 ```bash
 # Install